izikeros/blog/content/posts/notes/how_to_count_tokens.md

 ---
-Title: How to Count Tokens - Tokenization with Tiktoken.
+Category: note
+Date: '2023-06-08'
+Modified: '2023-07-12'
 Slug: how-to-count-tokens
-Date: 2023-06-08
-Modified: 2023-06-08
 Status: published
 Tags: tokenizers, token, tokenization, tiktoken, openai, NLP
-Category: note
+Title: How to Count Tokens - Tokenization With Tiktoken.
 ---

 Counting tokens is a useful task in natural language processing (NLP) that allows us to measure the length and complexity of a text.
 The two important use cases for counting the tokens are: